lablayers/2014-website/readme.md

 * A sidebar following design trends everywhere.
 * It's not just flat, it's dynamic flat.
 * Pop culture [everywhere](#easter-eggs-).
 (Spoiler alert!)
-* An even lower bandwidth footprint, placing the site under 500KB* with the heavy use of CSS3 and lack of images.
+* An even lower bandwidth hoofprint, placing the site under 500KB* with the heavy use of CSS3 and lack of images.
    * In fact, the only image used on my site is a vector avatar.
 I used icon fonts for everything else.
 * Hosted on GitHub Pages and protected with Cloudflare instead of hosting off a Raspberry Pi.
-   * This results in up to 95% faster load times for people as far as Europe.
+   * This results in up to 95% faster load times for ponies as far as Europe.
 * Jade and Sass replacing PHP and LESS.
 * A CSS3 Framework built from the ground up by myself instead of Bootstrap.
 [Seriously, though!](https://github.com/LabLayers/lablayers.github.io/tree/master/design)
 * Removed the backend and switched to Google Forms because there really isn't a point for one.